mattvenn/piffin/README.md

 # Piffin experimenter's kit

-our Raspberry Pi experimentor's kit is available from http://piffin.co.uk
+our Raspberry Pi experimenter's kit is available from http://piffin.co.uk

 # Download the code